gloooomed/Calculator/README.md

   Clean, rounded design inspired by the Apple Calculator, with beautiful subtle shadows and animations.

 - **Responsive Design:**
-  Fully adapts to all screen sizes—desktop, tablet, and mobile for a seamless experience everywhere.
+  Fully adapts to all screen sizes desktop, tablet, and mobile for a seamless experience everywhere.

 - **Dark & Light Mode:**
   Instantly toggle between elegant dark and light themes with a floating button for comfortable use in any environment.